pristineio/ws/doc/wsd.md

 Close the server and terminate all clients

+### server.setClientKey(x, y)

+Alter the the client's key in the client map from x to y.

 ### server.handleUpgrade(request, socket, upgradeHead, callback)

 Handles a HTTP Upgrade request. `request` is an instance of `http.ServerRequest`, `socket` is an instance of `net.Socket`.